ViaQ/cluster-logging-collector-benchmarks/README.md

 > Note: make sure to use the sign `=` between each command-line key and value

+### Vector Configuration
+Note any vector configuration that utilizes a "kubernetes_log" source must additionally have a transform to modify "file" to "path" as in the default configuration.
+Capturing statistics will otherwise not measure log information.

 ## Typical deployment

 Typical deployment of the benchmark components on OpenShift cluster looks like this: